Table of Contents

 - Strong restriction of sensory capabilities, such as hearing and visual disorders

-It also applies to any limitations that may endanger the patient are also important, and social problems should also be taken into account.
+Any limitations that may endanger the patient are also important, and social problems should also be taken into account.
 Acute care and rehabilitative treatments can take place simultaneously.

-Physical and social environmental factors i.e. support from their social circle, relatives and also caregivers.
-These include accessible facilities that can provide additional care, and possibly even further measures for rehabilitation, including aids that are available to the patient, or that need to be acquired in order for the patient to be able to cope with everyday life.
+Physical and social environmental factors comprise support from social circles, relatives, and caregivers.
+These include accessible facilities that can provide additional care, and possibly, even additional measures for rehabilitation, including aids that are available to the patient or that need to be acquired to enable the patient cope with everyday life.
 It also applies to resources, which enable or improve communication, and reconstructions may also be required in the home.

 Requirements for Rehabilitation